AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Results

-For representation learning, we compare prediction performances obtained by feeding the embedding features, $E$ in equation \eqref{eq:ftall}, as input to machine learners such as Ridge regression, nearest neighbor regression, support vector machine (SVM), and multi-layer perceptron (MLP).
+For representation learning, we compare prediction performances obtained by feeding the embedding features, $E$ in equation \eqref{eq:ftall}, as input to machine learners such as ridge regression, nearest neighbor regression, support vector machine (SVM), and multi-layer perceptron (MLP).
 As a baseline, we also report performance scores for predictors trained using $201$ structural features extracted by Freesurfer \cite{Desikan2006-zh}.
 We evaluated prediction of all meta-data related to motor skills with the names \textit{Strength-Unadj}, \textit{Strength-AgeAdj}, \textit{Endurance-Unadj}, \textit{Endurance-AgeAdj}, \textit{Dexterity-Unadj}, \textit{Dexterity-AgeAdj}, and \textit{GaitSpeed-Comp}.
 However, we noticed that both Freesurfer features and AutoAtlas features were only predictive for the meta-data, \textit{Strength-Unadj} and \textit{Strength-AgeAdj}. \textit{Strength-Unadj} is a measure of the grip strength of each hand and \textit{Strength-AgeAdj} measures grip strength while correcting for variations due to age.

 Table \ref{tab:predscores} compares the predictive performance of AutoAtlas' embedding features and Freesurfer features as measured using the coefficient of determination\footnote{The $R^2$ score is one for a regressor that always predicts correctly.} ($R^2$) and mean absolute error\footnote{Mean of the absolute value differences between prediction and ground-truth} metrics.
-We used \textit{scikit-learn} \cite{scikit-learn} to train and test all the regressors.
+We used the python based machine learning package \textit{scikit-learn} \cite{scikit-learn} to train and test all the regressors in Tables \ref{tab:predscores}, \ref{tab:labscores}, and \ref{tab:ablrl}.
 The regularization for each predictor was tuned using an automated grid search strategy and 3-fold cross validation on the training data.
 More details regarding the chosen hyper-parameters for the predictors in Table \ref{tab:predscores} are presented in Appendix \ref{app:rlpars}.
 The prediction performance using AutoAtlas features generally improve with increasing values for the embedding size $C_a$ as shown in Table \ref{tab:predscores}.
 This behavior can be attributed to the improved information retention when using larger embedding sizes.
 However, the performance stagnates beyond $C_a=16$ since increasing $C_a$ beyond $16$ does not further improve the encoded information content in the embedding.